Lab 2 - Installing Ubuntu 24.04 in M1, M2 and M3 Macbooks

 4. Take a screenshot of the entire terminal window.
 Save the screenshot in the lab2 directory inside the cis106 directory.
 Name the screenshot script.png

-5. Save and convert the file lab2.md file to pdf.
-If you encounter issues, see the Known Issues part of the guide.
+5. Save and convert the file lab2.md file to pdf

-6. Open the VS Code terminal and enter the following commands to commit and push your changes to github.
-If you are having issues, see the known issues part of this guide:
+6. Open the vs code terminal and enter the following commands to commit and push your changes to github:

 git pull